GConIQ

 Search intent: research method / solution evaluation

 Competitor research for federal bids is strongest when teams separate live opportunity facts from historical award facts and keep unknowns explicit.
+That is how you avoid spending bid resources on a fight that was over before it started.

 Target keyword